FC Dynamo Brest: Supporters and rivalries

 The first organised fan group was created on 1 August 1998, and the fan-dedicated stand can hold around 200–500 fans.
 An ultras group was created in 2008.
 The fans call themselves the Blue White Devils.
 They are politically right-wing.

 The club has two fan clubs: in Pinsk and Kobrin.
-The one official friendship, with fans of Orlęta Radzyń Podlaski, and good contacts with fans Dinamo Minsk and BATE Borisov.
-Their rivals are all left-wing fans, FC Gomel, Dnepr Mogilev, Shakhtyor Soligorsk, Slavia Mozyr, Belshina Bobruisk, Torpedo Minsk and Neman Grodno.
+Fans of Orlęta Radzyń Podlaski,Dinamo Minsk, and BATE Borisov are in support of one another.
+They have a rivalry with clubs such as FC Gomel, Dnepr Mogilev, Shakhtyor Soligorsk, Slavia Mozyr, Belshina Bobruisk, Torpedo Minsk and Neman Grodno.